MHumm/ComPortDriver/README.md

 # ComPortDriver
-Win32/64 VCL and Firemonkey COM-Port component for Delphi
+Win32/64 VCL and Firemonkey COM-Port component for Delphi Designed for Delphi 10.3 Rio or higher, including 12.3 Athens.

 This is a Unicode and further improved version of the CpDrv non-visible component for communicating via RS232 COM-Ports on Windows.
 The code is published under the Apache 2.0 license with the consent of its